mph-/lcapy/doc/expressions.rst

     >>> results.rmse
     1.3283205831942986e-14

+The first argument to the `fit()` method is a NumPy array of values for the dependent variable and the second argument is a NumPy array of values for the independent variable.

 The `ranges` argument is a dictionary of search ranges (specified as a tuple) for each unknown parameter in the expression.
 For the curve fitting methods, the average of each search range is used as the